Atopic Dermatitis

 Atopic Dermatitis Treatment

 There is no cure for atopic dermatitis.
-However, proper care with the help of a dermatologist can help you manage your symptoms.
+However, proper care with the help of a dermatologist can help you manage atopic dermatitis.
 Applying a moisturizer twice daily will help reduce dryness.
 It can also be helpful to identify any triggers that may cause a flare-up, such as sweat, stress, detergents, soap, dust, or pollen.
 Food allergies may rarely contribute to atopic dermatitis flares.
 For some, taking oral allergy medications can help relieve symptoms.
 Avoid scratching as much as possible; gently press on the skin or cover the area if necessary.
 Finally, taking shorter baths or showers with warm rather than hot water, using mild and fragrance-free soaps, and gently but thoroughly drying the skin after bathing can help reduce atopic dermatitis symptoms.

 To learn more about atopic dermatitis and your best treatment options, schedule an appointment with Dr. Liz Damstetter.
 Call Reserve Dermatology in Glenview, IL or contact us online.